HaxeFlixel/flixel-docs/documentation/02_handbook/00-haxeflixel-handbook.html.md

 If you are familiar with AS3 and new to Haxe, we encourage you to read the [AS3 and Haxe comparison](http://www.openfl.org/archive/developer/documentation/actionscript-developers/).

-HaxeFlixel's API is largely the same as the AS3 version, and existing documentation and resources for Actionscript 3 are still relevant.
+HaxeFlixel's API is largely the same as the AS3 version, and existing documentation and resources for ActionScript 3 are still relevant.
 The biggest changes in the API were made in HaxeFlixel 3.x you can review the changes on the [HaxeFlixel 3.x page.](/documentation/haxeflixel-3-x)